Does An Overdraft Affect Your Mortgage Application?

 Using an overdraft – even an unauthorised one – doesn’t mean you can’t get a mortgage.
 It just means you may need to use the services of a specialist lender.

-The best way to find the right lender is to use a broker who specialises in helping borrowers with bad credit.
-They can advise which lenders to approach and which to avoid, saving you the stress and expense of wasted applications.
+The best way to find the right lender is to use a broker specialising in helping borrowers with bad credit.
+They can advise you on which lenders to approach and which to avoid, saving you the stress and expense of wasted applications.

 They can also secure the best rates, negotiate with lenders on your behalf and get access to exclusive deals.

 We have brokers in our network who specialise in securing mortgages for people deep into their overdraft.
-Get in touch and we can arrange for an expert to contact you directly.
+Contact us, and we can arrange for an expert to contact you directly.

 Debt to Income Ratio calculator

-When carrying out their affordability checks, lenders calculate your debt-to-income (DTI) ratio.
+Lenders calculate your debt-to-income (DTI) ratio when carrying out their affordability checks.
 This shows how much debt you owe each month compared to how much you earn.
-It’s useful to know your DTI ratio before applying for a mortgage to see whether lenders will classify you as a low, medium or high risk borrower.
+Knowing your DTI ratio before applying for a mortgage is useful in determining whether lenders will classify you as a low-, medium-, or high-risk borrower.
 This can help you and your broker determine which lenders to approach.

 Debt to Income Ratio Calculator